wenchy/requests/README.md

 ## Why not just use the standard library HTTP client?

-Brad Fitzpatrick, long time maintainer of the net/http package, [wrote an extensive list of problems with the standard library HTTP client](https://github.com/bradfitz/exp-httpclient/blob/master/problems.md).
-His four main points (ignoring issues that can't be resolved by a wrapper around the standard library) are:
+[Brad Fitzpatrick](https://github.com/bradfitz), long time maintainer of the **net/http** package, wrote [Problems with the net/http Client API](https://github.com/bradfitz/exp-httpclient/blob/master/problems.md).
+The four main points are:

 > - Too easy to not call Response.Body.Close.
 > - Too easy to not check return status codes